v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 ### NS-6: Simplify network security rules

 **Guidance**: Use Azure Virtual Network Service Tags to define network access controls on network security groups or Azure Firewall configured for your App Configuration resources.
 You can use the service tag "AppConfiguration" in place of specific IP addresses when creating security rules for outbound traffic in your application's network.
 By specifying the service tag name in the appropriate source or destination field of a rule, you can allow or deny the traffic for the corresponding service.
-Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.
+Azure manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.

 - [Understand and using Service Tags](../virtual-network/service-tags-overview.md)